canonical/jaas-documentation/explanation/jaas_overview.rst

 - Database (PostgreSQL)
 - Secure storage (Vault)

-Basically, JIMM implements a number of Juju facades and behaves as a *Juju Controller*, which under the hood proxies operations to underlying controllers.
+JIMM implements a number of Juju facades and behaves as a *Juju Controller*, which under the hood proxies operations to underlying controllers.
 This enables other tools, like the Juju Dashboard or Juju CLI, that communicate with a Juju Controller to work seamlessly with JIMM.